The BOOT.INI File of

 Many have asked me how to remove that menu after they deleted the new (but temporary) OS from their hard drive.
 Well, it's actually a lot easier (and safer) to simply change the menu.
 Why?
 Because your old system now has a new look:

 Installing one of these new OSs (2000/XP/2003) will, without any warning, change the Boot Record of a Windows 9x/Me OS.
-Instead of looking for the files IO.SYS and MSDOS.SYS, your OS Boot Record now searches for and runs the NTLDR system file... or maybe it's locking-up instead, because you already deleted those files before reading this!
+Instead of looking for the files IO.SYS and MSDOS.SYS, the changed OS Boot Record will search for and run the NTLDR system file... or maybe it's locking-up instead, because you already deleted those files before reading this!
 If you were to look at your OS's Boot Sector in a disk editor, you'd find that your old MSWIN4.1 (Windows OSR2/98/98SE/Me) code had been replaced with a FAT32 version of the NTFS Boot Record (even though it may still have an OEM ID of "MSWIN4.1").

 You can not use BOOT.INI with these operating systems!
 Vista and Windows™ 7 requre the use of a new boot manager ("bootmgr") and other associated files in order to boot.
 If you try booting these systems using BOOT.INI and NTLDR, the operation will fail.
 For example, if you install Windows™ 7 in unallocated space on a computer running Win XP and look inside the XP partition, you'll find the install process made backups of the original boot sector (BOOSECT.BAK) and boot.ini (Boot.BAK) files, and these lines added to the new boot.ini file: